SusanGrace1/02.-Power-BI_Limestone-Company-Analytics/README.md

 This approach allowed for the creation of a comprehensive dataset, facilitating the analysis of sales trends, production efficiency, and cost management within the Power BI environment.

-You can view the Python script used
+You can view the [Python script](https://github.com/SusanGrace1/BI_LimestoneAnalytics/blob/main/BI_LimestoneProject.ipynb) used.